-The Land Use Map of the Comprehensive Plan shows land designated for Public, Industrial, Commercial, and Residential use.
+The Land Use Map of the Comprehensive Plan shows land designated for Public, Industrial, Town Center, Commercial, and Residential use.
+[Section amended per Ordinance No. 835, 05/06/2019]

 The residential designations include planned density ranges which have been changed to reflect Metro's requirement that minimum densities be at least 80% of maximums.
 In order to meet that requirement, the lower end of the planned density range has been increased and the higher end left unchanged.
 For example, properties that were previously designated for residential development at 7 to 12 units/acre are now planned for 10 to 12 units/acre.
 Most of the residential development that has occurred in Wilsonville has been at densities within 80% of the maximum, so this change is not expected to significantly alter the patterns of housing development that have already been established.